6th Nov 2018CIO

 The Fourth Revolution

-The Industrial Revolution was the transition to new manufacturing processes in the period from about 1760 throughout the reign of Queen Victoria.
-This transition included going from hand production methods to machines, new chemical manufacturing and iron production processes, the increasing use of steam power, the development of machine tools and the rise of the factory system.
+The Industrial Revolution saw the transition towards new manufacturing processes between the reigns of George III and Queen Victoria, such as the use of machinery, chemical manufacturing, steam power, the development of machine tools and the rise of the factory system.

-The Computer Revolution began in 1947 when the Transistor was invented, which led to the emergence of Micro processors around 1970 and ARPANET net in 1969 which lead to the foundation for the internet and mobile phones in the 1990’s and accelerated in the 21st century with Morse Law, chip and computer power doubling in capacity every 2 years.
+The Computer Revolution began following World War Two when the Transistor was invented, which led to the emergence of Micro processors, ARPANET net in which lead to the creation for the internet and mobile phones in the 90’s.

 You have missed out some details, please try again.